openxc/vi-firmware/docs/config/write-examples.rst

    {"name": "my_state_request", "value": "a"}

-With the tools from the _`OpenXC Python library` you can send that from a terminal with the command:
+With the tools from the `OpenXC Python library <openxc-python>`_ you can send that from a terminal with the command:

 .. code-block:: sh